-Terlingo stands out as the only fitness studio on the busy Cedar Springs Road in the Oak Lawn neighborhood.
-Owned by long time trainer John Terlingo, the cycling studio offers everything you'd expect in a cycling class: intense beats, a dark room and a sweaty 45-minute workout.
-As of press time, the studio is still offering $5 classes in celebration of its five-year anniversary.
+Terlingo stands out as the only fitness studio on busy Cedar Springs Road in the Oak Lawn neighborhood.
+Owned by long-time trainer John Terlingo, the cycling studio offers everything you'd expect in a cycling class: intense beats, a dark room and a sweaty 45-minute workout.

-Class made its mark with a millennial-friendly aesthetic and instructors that moonlight as Dallas celebrities in training, and then raised the ante with a second location in late 2019, introducing two new concepts to its lineup.
+Class made its mark with a millennial-friendly aesthetic and instructors that moonlight as Dallas celebrities in training.
 Take your pick from their offerings of strength training, cycling, sculpt and sprint classes.
-Pro tip: The Uptown location is right off the McKinney Avenue Trolley route, so if you're staying in a Downtown Dallas hotel, it's a car-free ride away.
-Your first class is $14.
+And if you're from out of town and staying Downtown, the Uptown location is right off the McKinney Avenue Trolley route.

-Classes are offered in waves throughout the day and focus on functional training – think jumping, squatting and kettle bell swings.
+Classes are offered in waves throughout the day and focus on functional training – think jumping, squatting and kettlebell swings.
 The space is inviting and airy, and they often prop up the garage doors to give you a glimpse at all the action along Greenville Avenue.
-You're going to work up an appetite and lucky for you – HG Sply Co. is right next door.
-Your first two classes are free!
+You're going to work up an appetite.
+Lucky for you, HG Sply Co. is right next door.

-If you need a true gym experience, a visit to East Side Athletic Club should be on your itinerary.
+If you want an old-school gym experience, check out East Side Athletic Club.
 Besides the traditional gym equipment you'd expect, the club (set in a warehouse) also offers group fitness training.
-Each days' class offerings has a focus (lower body on Mondays and Thursdays, upper body on Tuesdays and Fridays, etc.) with a substantial selection of class times on weekdays.
-Drop in classes are $25.
+Each day's class offerings have a specific focus (lower body on Mondays and Thursdays, upper body on Tuesdays and Fridays, etc.) with a substantial selection of class times on weekdays.

-This no-fuss gym is focused on results and its class line up, made up of offerings like 45-minute lower body sessions and HIIT classes, make it clear.
-The owners are a sibling duo that also own a Title Boxing franchise location in Uptown.
-Its location on the southern end of Greenville Avenue make it easy to reach from Downtown.
-Single classes are offered for $20.
+This no-fuss gym is focused on results and its class lineup, made up of offerings like 45-minute lower body sessions and HIIT classes, make that perfectly clear.
+The sibling owners also own a Title Boxing franchise location in Uptown.
+Its location on the southern end of Greenville Avenue makes it easy to reach from Downtown.

 If you seek variety, Grit Fitness is for you.
-There are 16 different classes offered at the studio, with the overall focus being on either cardio, strength or restoration.
-Those in the mood for sweating should check out Turbo Kick, a 45-minute class that focuses on fast-paced kickboxing choreography.
-A single class is $25.
+There are 16 different classes offered at the studio, with the overall focus on cardio, strength or restoration.
+Those in the mood for sweating should check out Turbo Kick, a 45-minute class focusing on fast-paced kickboxing choreography.

-There's a former Dallas Mavericks dancer at the helm of this new addition to the Dallas fitness studio scene and if that's isn't inspiration enough, the studio takes the cake for being the only one dedicated to dance cardio in the area.
-A crew of inspiring instructors – including owner Cristin Caulfield herself – lead in a variety of class options, including one for kids and families.
+A former Dallas Mavericks dancer is at the helm of this Dallas fitness studio scene.
+If that isn't enough reason to check it out, the studio takes the cake for being the only one dedicated to dance cardio in the area.
+A crew of inspiring instructors, including owner Cristin Caulfield, lead various class options, including one for kids and families.

 The classes at Fit Social Club are just as tough as they sound.
-The 50-minute cycling class takes a refreshing approach to a crowd favorite with tough choreography and a well-lit room.
-Intensity classes are taught in a basement-level studio that's equipped with strength training favorites like squat racks, kettle bells and pull up bars.
+The 50-minute cycling class takes a refreshing approach to a crowd favorite with challenging choreography that'll push you hard.
+In the basement-level studio, intensity classes are taught with strength training favorites like squat racks, kettlebells and pull-up bars.
 Everyone gets their own station to put in the work and follow along with the instructor.
-Your first class is $15.